GriffinNye22/ShellSimulation/README.md

 }
 ```
 serPacket is a union struct of all packet types that is used by the server
 for reading incoming messages.
-It's relevant fields are populated and used
+Its relevant fields are populated and used
 to construct the appropriate packet type to be sent back to the client.

 **COMMANDS USED WITH:** ALL RECEIVED MESSAGES ON SERVER